Knowledge base

 - Define the PHP environment variables in a

-- In your PHP file, the name of the variable to call must be prefixed with
+- In your PHP file, the name of the variable to call corresponds to the same variable name defined in the environment variable:

 In this example, the displayed result will be hello.